critchards/CPXmas/README.md

 # CPXmas
 Circuit Playground christmas ornament

-This project is for the 2022 Make it Forward charity drive at Microsoft Vancouver Made with platformIO in VS Code.
+This project is for the 2022 Make it Forward charity drive at Microsoft Vancouver.

+Made with platformIO in VS Code.

 ## Intent